Share threads. They sound like a simple, helpful way to get your content in front of more people, right?

 Stick with a deep niched group

-To ensure that what you share is on topic with your niche, you want to be a part of a share group that has others who blog about similar topics.
+To ensure that what you share is on topic with your niche, you want to be a part of a share group with others who blog about similar topics.
 For example, if you blog about budgeting, it could make sense to share something on saving for retirement.
 That is in the same niche topic – money.

 Schedule your pins

-When you go through a pinning frenzy and share several pins from others and they do the same, that is what can potentially flag your account.
+When you go through a pinning frenzy and share several pins from others, and they do the same, that is what can potentially flag your account.
 If you want to share other people’s pins — as long as they make sense for your account — schedule them.